soltysh/talks/2016/flock/scenario.md

 # Setting up vagrant box

-To spin up the vagrant machine import the provided `openshift3-origin.box` or build one yourself using `vagrant/release/release.sh` script:
+To spin up the vagrant machine, import the provided `openshift3-origin.box`, or build one yourself using `vagrant/release/release.sh` script:

 ```